t1/junit-5-structure-demo/README.md

 When there are sets of tests that should be executed in several setups, extract them to a super class, or if you need more than one such set in one setup, to an interface (and make the setup fields static).

+I hope this helps you to reap the benefits JUnit 5 provides.
+I'd be glad to hear it, when you have any feedback, probably best as an issue on GitHub.